Spenc3rB/YDWG-02-C2/README.md

 A copy of the APIs exposed, or at least most of them, are base64 encoded in an XML file [here](./assets/web/site-map).

-One noteable API, is the `/flash/reboot` endpoint, which allows us to reboot the device, and is **not authenticated**.
-This means that any attacker on the same network can reboot the device, and potentially cause a denial of service attack.
+> Note: The `/flash/reboot` endpoint, allows an attacker to remotely reboot the device, causing a denial of service attack.
+Other endpoints could also be used to change settings on the device, or exfiltrate data.
+The `/system/rundiag`, allows an attacker to run diagnostics on the marine system, possibly exfiltrating sensitive data.
+The `/settings/update` or `/settings/run_calibration` endpoint actually bricks the device; meaning everytime this endpoint was hit, I had to hard reset the device.
+These are only some of the endpoints tested that could be abused by an attacker.

-strings also gives us a list of the endpoints that are available on the device:
+Strings also gives us a list of the endpoints that are available on the device:

 ```
 /login